 Naming & Measuring

-I suggest that you spend a week working on this as you get time.
-Perhaps set aside some time at the beginning of the day to look forward to what you will be spending time and energy on, or in the evening to review what actually happened.
-Try mixing it up and see if that uncovers things you hadn’t thought of.
+I suggest that you work on your life audit over the course of a normal week.
+What works for many people is to set aside some time at the beginning of the day to look forward to what you will be spending time and energy on.
+You can also take a few minutes in the evening to review what actually happened.
+Mix it up and see if that uncovers things you hadn’t thought of.
 The goal is to be as complete as possible so you can get an accurate picture of what takes up your time and energy.

 The first and most obvious thing are those items that are on your calendar.
 You’ve likely got work, dinner with a friend, maybe a date or a yoga class.

 All of the things that appear on your calendar should go on the list.
 You can group them as makes logical sense.
 So all the time you spend at work might get one note: work.
 Your exercise classes might be their own item, socializing with friends can have its own category as well.
 But it’s possible you’ve got something that really stands out, maybe you are training for a marathon in addition to your other exercise time.
 Then give that it’s own spot on the list as it’s taking a lot of your time, and energy.